What is live chat software?

 If you'd like to learn more about how live chat software handles multichannel support, check out our detailed blog on messaging channels in Zoho SalesIQ.

-Zoho SalesIQ, the best live chat software for business
+Zoho SalesIQ, the best live chat software for your business

 If you're awed by the capabilities and potential of live chat software by now and want to try it for your business, we'd like to introduce you to the best live chat software in the market today: Zoho SalesIQ.
 We'll list why it is the best live chat software for every department your business has.

 From the outside, it might look like live chat software's application is limited only to customer success teams.
-However, it can be employed across the organization for marketing and sales along with customer support teams to interact with prospects and customers at various touchpoints of customer interaction.
+However, it can be employed across the organization for marketing and sales along with customer support teams to interact with prospects and customers at various touchpoints.

 - Using our proactive triggers, marketers can set automated messages to initiate a conversation at the right time based on the pages visitors have checked out.
 This will instantly help create a personalised experience and help visitors get what they want.

 - By inviting visitors to chat, you can build your own email list and pass them through your sales funnel.
 By integrating SalesIQ with Zoho Campaigns, your sales team can group, schedule, and send emails as a follow-up to your visitors and convert them.